CristinaRuth/cristina-ruth/src/drafts/ideas.md

 1. 3 Keys to Building Performant Teams
 1. 5 Steps to Get That Hacktoberfest Shirt
 1. pave your way to better developer estimates
+1. Transferable dev skills for career switchers
+1. Build your company's culture